nvs/gem-leaderboards/README.md

 - The **top player** in each category will be recognized as one of the Gem TD+ Champions.
 They will receive this role on the Discord.
-They will also randomnly appear in place of bosses, with a model of their choosing.
+They will also randomly appear in place of bosses, with a model of their choosing.
   This is purely cosmetic.
-- **Second and third place** in each category will randomnly appear in place of veteran units, with a model of their choosing.
+- **Second and third place** in each category will randomly appear in place of veteran units, with a model of their choosing.
 This is purely cosmetic.
 - All players recognized via the above will become Leveled on the Discord.